pr4aveen/tp/docs/UserGuide.md

 Finds projects.

+#### Starting a Timer for a Project: `start`

+Format: `\start PROJECT_ID`

+* Starts a timer for the project at the specified `PROJECT_ID`.
+* Only 1 timer can be running for a project at any time.
+* The id refers to the id number shown in the displayed project list.
+* The id **must be a positive integer** 1, 2, 3, …​

+Example: `\start 2`

+Result: Starts a timer for the second project in the list.

+#### Stopping a Timer for a Project: `stop`

+Format: `\stop PROJECT_ID`

+* Stops a running timer for the project at the specified `PROJECT_ID`.
+* A timer can only be stopped if there is one already running.
+* The id refers to the id number shown in the displayed project list.
+* The id **must be a positive integer** 1, 2, 3, …​

+Example: `\stop 2`

+Result: Stops the timer for the second project in the list.

 ### Exiting the Program : /`exit`
 ProjectBook data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.